 Kliklak.net have joined the Swedish-based “micropayment” site flattr.com on Sept.
-24, 2010 (button on left takes you here, the working one is at the end of this page).
+24, 2010 – and got out of this some time later.

 Read on, before you use this.